jacklawrencecmg/TradeAnalyzer/INJURY_STATUS_UPDATE.md

 - Injury status is still tracked and displayed prominently with color-coded badges
 - No automatic value adjustments are made based on injury status
 - Users can see injury information and make their own valuation decisions
-- Values remain consistent with Keep Trade Cut rankings
+- Values remain consistent with Fantasy Draft Pros rankings

 ## Why This Change?